PlayFab/gsdk/UnrealPlugin/ThirdPersonMPBuild.md

 ### Development Editor

 The development editor should be the first thing you build.
-To do this, find your ThirdPersonMP.uproject file, right click, and "Generate Visual Studio project files" (You may have already done this in the previous guide, in which case, you can skip this step.
+To do this, find your ThirdPersonMP.uproject file, right-click, and "Generate Visual Studio project files" (You may have already done this in the previous guide, in which case, you can skip this step.
 Once complete, you can open ThirdPersonMP.sln in Visual Studio.

 Once Visual Studio loads, change your configuration to "Development Server".
 The Solution Configuration dropdown is sometimes hard to read, but can be resized in the toolbar customization options.
 Now, build.
 The first time you do this, it can take several hours, but you likely did this in the previous guide.
 Repeated builds should be fairly fast for a small project.
 Once finished, you can run/debug the project Solution/Games/ThirdPersonMP.
 This will start the Development Editor.